LIADPRODUCTIONS/wemod-pro-unlocker/README.md

 - [A GUI desktop application (easier to use)](gui/README.md)

 **How to Install the GUI App (for Testing)**

+You can download the `gui-x64.msix` and `WeMod-Pro-Unlocker.cer` files from our [releases page](https://github.com/LIADPRODUCTIONS/wemod-pro-unlocker/releases).

 Our GUI app is distributed as a Windows App Package (`.msix`).
 Because we're using a special test certificate for now, you'll need to do a quick setup step once to allow your computer to trust our app.